 Take Small Steps — Don’t Bite Off More Than You Can Chew

-Remember if you are newcomers to survival camping or off grid cabins, don’t get too far away from help if needed.
+Remember if you are newcomers to survival camping or off grid cabins, don’t get too far away from help if needed (also make sure you pack everything on this list of camping essentials).
 Also, tell friends and family where you will be and when you will return.What happens if your child stumbles into a patch of poison oak or poison ivy simply because you didn’t know that it was growing right outside the cabin you rented?
 Basic knowledge of the wilderness can go a long way to help prepare you and your family for a bug out one day.

 Going Off Grid